Click to expand questions

 1) Apply through our website once you find a course that you like.
 Enquire and we can advise on the right one.

 2) Complete the application forms that will be sent to you.

 3) The rest depends on the type of course and whether you will need a visa or not.
 Please choose a course and we will assist you from there.

 If a student visa is required, please note that 6 months before your desired course start date is usually required, so please start applying as soon as possible.

 + When applying for a student visa:

-To assure Japanese immigration and prove to them that you will not run out of money in Japan, you must show that you have enough savings.
-The minimum requirement is 1,000,000 JPY (approx. $9,000 USD) to apply for a student visa for 6 months.
-This can vary depending on the location.
+To assure Japanese immigration and prove to them that you will not run out of money in Japan, yourself or a family member must show that you have enough savings.
+The minimum requirement is 1,000,000 JPY (approx. $9,000 USD) shown in a bank statement to apply for a student visa for 6 months.
+This number can vary depending on the location.

 If this seems like too much, studying abroad in another country is a great investment in yourself.
+See the many benefits of language school here.
 You will grow so much more than staying in your home country and many students claim that it has been the best time in their lives.

 3. Life in Japan